 Sometimes, employees complain that changing passwords so often and not being allowed to write them down makes them too hard to remember.
 If this is the case, use a password tool to securely store and save all of your company’s passwords.
 Set user-level permissions for who has access to which password.

 Printing, storing, and sending confidential documents poses yet another security risk to your business.

 Printers are so ubiquitous that many companies don’t realize they are also a security risk.
-But today’s printers are advanced, and many are fully-fledged networked computers that are vulnerable to cyber attacks—especially if they are not properly updated with the latest security patches.
+But today’s printers are advanced, and many are fully-fledged networked computers that are vulnerable to cyber attacks—especially if they are not properly updated with password changes and the latest security patches.